ericjohns55/MatrixClock/README.md

 This is the message that will be sent to your telegram client.
 You can use all the same variables as you can in a text line as in the bot.

 #### Minute/Hour
 This is the time to schedule the messages for.
 The minute is a value from 0-59, and the hour is a value from 0-23 (24 hour format).

-You can also set the hour field to -1 if you want the message to repeat every single hour.
+You can also set the hour field to a negative value with a number if you want the message to repeat every few hours.
+For example, if you set it to -1, a message would repeat every hour, if it was -2 it would be every other hour, if it was -3 it would be every third hour, etc.

 #### Days of Week
 This is an array of what day of the week you want your message to be sent on.
 These values should be a number from range 0-6 (where 0 means sunday), and you can include 1 value or up to 7 for every day of the week.